Intelligent character recognition

-Intelligent character recognition (ICR) is used to extract handwritten text from image images using ICR, also referred to as intelligent OCR.
-It is a more sophisticated type of OCR technology that recognizes different handwriting styles and fonts to intelligently interpret data on forms and physical documents.
+Intelligent character recognition (ICR) is a method of extracting handwritten text from images.
+It is a more sophisticated type of OCR technology that recognizes different handwriting styles and fonts to intelligently interpret data from physical documents.

-These paper-based papers are scanned, the information is extracted, and the data is then digitally stored in a database program using ICR technology.
-The data is utilized for analytical reporting and is integrated with business processes.
-ICR technology is used by businesses to organize unstructured data and obtain current information from these reports.
-Users can rapidly read handwritten data on paper using ICR, then convert it to a digital format.
+ICR is used to organize paper-based unstructured data by scanning documents, extracting information, and adapting extracted data for database storage.
 ICR algorithms collaborate with OCR to automate data entry from forms by removing the need for keystrokes.
-It has a high degree of accuracy and is a dependable method for processing various papers quickly.
+It has a high degree of accuracy and is a dependable method for processing various handwritten media quickly.

 Capabilities

-Most ICR software has a self-learning system referred to as a neural network, which automatically updates the recognition database for new handwriting patterns.
+Most ICR software has a self-learning neural network-based algorithms, which automatically update the recognition database for new handwriting patterns.
 It extends the usefulness of scanning devices for the purpose of document processing, from printed character recognition (a function of OCR) to hand-written matter recognition.
 Because this process is involved in recognizing hand writing, accuracy levels may, in some circumstances, not be very good but can achieve 97%+ accuracy rates in reading handwriting in structured forms.
 Often to achieve these high recognition rates several read engines are used within the software and each is given elective voting rights to determine the true reading of characters.
 In numeric fields, engines which are designed to read numbers take preference, while in alpha fields, engines designed to read hand written letters have higher elective rights.
 When used in conjunction with a bespoke interface hub, hand-written data can be automatically populated into a back office system avoiding laborious manual keying and can be more accurate than traditional human data entry.

-Automated Forms Processing
+Automated forms processing

-An important development of ICR was the invention of Automated Forms Processing in 1993 by Joseph Corcoran who was awarded a patent on the invention.
+An important development of ICR was the invention of automated forms processing in 1993 by Joseph Corcoran who was awarded a patent on the invention.
 This involved a three-stage process of capturing the image of the form to be processed by ICR and preparing it to enable the ICR engine to give best results, then capturing the information using the ICR engine and finally processing the results to automatically validate the output from the ICR engine.

 This application of ICR increased the usefulness of the technology and made it applicable for use with real world forms in normal business applications.
 Modern software applications use ICR as a technology of recognizing text in forms filled in by hand (hand-printed).